foo123/modelview.js/README.md

 }</div>
 ```

-In this case we mark the whole html node to be morphed as a single unit (ie `view.unit(..)`), instead of recursively piece-by-piece, so it is replaced at once and we have our expected result.
+In this case we mark the html nodes to be morphed completely as a single unit (ie `view.unit(..)`), instead of applying heuristics, so we have our expected result.
+Note that this solution is the more general, but might also be slightly slower in some cases.

 ModelView idea and implementation was based on some requirements.
 One of those is the ability of other actors to manipulate the DOM except ModelView itself.
 This was a desired feature. **ModelView does not claim exclusive manipulation of the DOM** (unlike frameworks like React or Vue or Inferno), other actors can manipulate the DOM and ModelView will still work (at least in most cases of interest).
 This is because ModelView relies on the **actual DOM** (and not any virtual DOM) which is the **only reliable source of truth**.
 In fact ModelView itself provides some necessary direct DOM-level manipulation methods (eg to handle some things even faster, like add/move/remove nodes directly) which can be used along with ModelView's general DOM morphing functionality.